 Safe Births + Healthy Homes (SB+HH) was launched at three Ugandan clinics in March 2019 – Butembe Health Center III, St. Mary’s, and Kikonda.
+In September 2020, SB+HH was launched at a fourth clinic, Kabbo HCIII.
 Solar electrification of rural clinics provides critical power for lighting and powering basic appliances.
-A fourth clinic is joining SB+HH in Fall 2020.

 Safe Births + Healthy Homes